ITIF Logo

 August 12, 2024

 Neo-Brandeisians repeatedly claim that large firms are raising prices, increasing profits, and becoming more dominant.
 As evidence that their contention represents reality, these anticorporate proponents consistently point to studies that use Compustat data.
 However, after a thorough examination, Compustat data is a poor representation of concentration and economic competition in the United States.
-As such, policymakers should be wary of using these studies as a basis for legislation aiming to increase competition by targeting large firms and instead use data from the U.S. Census Bureau’s Economic Census.
+As such, policymakers should be wary of using these studies as a basis for legislation aiming to increase competition by targeting large firms and instead use data from the Economic Census.

 Background